MicrosoftDocs/memdocs/sccm/core/get-started/technical-preview.md

 ﻿---
 title: "Technical Preview for System Center Configuration Manager"
-description: "This article provides details about the preview release that introduces new functionality and capabilities in System Center Configuration Manager." ms.custom: na ms.date: 08/22/2016 ms.prod: configuration-manager
+description: "Learn about the preview release that introduces new functionality and capabilities in System Center Configuration Manager." ms.custom: na ms.date: 08/22/2016 ms.prod: configuration-manager